DM North Polar Bear Open

 POLICY TEAMS.
 Heg good.
 Heg bad.
 The government reads your email, so they know how you really feel, but I am cool with whatever.
 Because I am kind of a political junkie I love a good politics disad but that doesn't mean your link chain can stink.

 WHAT ABOUT THE K?
 Bring it.
 Some of my absolute favorite debates I have judged have been K debates.
 However, reading dense philosophical texts at 350 words per minute is not helpful to comprehension.
 You know what else is almost always not helpful to comprehension?
 Super long taglines that are impossible to flow and lengthy overviews.
 Do it on the line-by-line.
 I would say I have heard just about everything but I am most familiar with economic theory, identity arguments, and Ks of consumption, technology and consumerism.
 I am less familiar with psychoanalysis but will always vote for stuff I think is persuasive (which means you just need to make me understand it).
-I am not a teacher (I am a lawyer) so I am only "in the literature" as a debate coach whose teams often gravitate toward and read Ks and Affs with no plan text.
+I am not a teacher (I am a lawyer) so I am only "in the literature" as a former debate coach whose teams sometimes gravitated toward and read Ks and Affs with no plan text.

 As I try not to intervene as a judge, I am not going to give you the benefit of everything I know about a particular philosopher, legal argument, theory argument or a particular policy option.
 You always need to explain your arguments.